hubmapconsortium/tissue-bar-graphs/README.md

 Grouping depends on the annotations available on the source dataset, such as sex, age group, ethnicity etc. Grouping makes use of the facet operator in Vega-Lite to show adjoining views for each group, as pictured above.
 Sorting also applies to each facet/group, considering the mean of the sorted property while ordering each facet.

 ### Legend
 An existing color preset can be chosen to automatically populate the legend based on the unique cell types across all the datasets.
-The number of symbols per column can be configured by the user.
+The number of symbols per column can be configured among other `source`-specific options.

+### Fixed Bars
+Certain datasets can be excluded from sorting so that they appear at a fixed position in all views.
+Currently, fixed bars can only be positioned towards the left.
+The number of fixed bars can be configured in the `source` options.
+If the datasets need to be displayed in the same group, they must use the same value for the grouped attribute.
+Then the facet for that group always remains fixed to the left.

 ## Project Setup
 ### Compile with Hot Reload